-In recent years our graduates have found employment in many walks of life.
-Some have decided to pursue careers as professional economists and have gone on to work for the UK Government Economic Service or the Scottish Government.
+In recent years our graduates have found roles in many walks of life.
+Some have pursued careers as professional economists and have gone on to work for the UK Government Economic Service or the Scottish Government.
 Others have taken up careers in finance or in general management, working for banking multinationals, major consultancies and marketing departments.

 A good (at least a lower second class Honours degree or equivalent) first degree, in any subject which has enabled you to develop analytical skills.

 English Language Requirement